peppermint25/Kursadarbs/README.md

-# Instagram Clone

-This project is an Instagram clone built with Angular for the frontend and Flask for the backend.
-It includes features such as user registration, login, profile management, post creation, commenting, and following other users.
+# Image upload website

+This is a project for an image upload website.
+The backend is made with Python and Flask.
+This uses a MongoDB backend

+## You will need Docker to launch this project ##

 ## Features